tacocat01/git_presentation/git.md

   - repositories (AKA repo) - A collection of all the files and history of those files
     - remote repository - the repository on github or a similiar service
     - local repository - the repository on your machine
   - commit - the act of creating a snapshot of your code
   - cloning - the act of copying a repository from a remote server to your device
   - branch - A bunch of commits linked together, you can have branches stem off of another branch
   - HEAD - A reference to the most recent commit
-  - main - This was previously known as master but it is the main branch in your project
+  - main - This was previously known as master, it is the main branch in your project
   - branching - to create a branch off of another branch
   - merging - to merge two branches together